kutaslab/mkpy/mkpy/docs/Quick Start.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   :ref:`yhdr`
     Extend the data block headers with arbitrary experimental information when the
     ``mkh5`` EEG data are imported.

+  :ref:`codemap`
+     specifies what numeric event codes in the data get tagged with
+     what experimental information

+  :ref:`yhdx`
+    broadcast information from the header to a column in the event data table

   :meth:`~mkpy.mkh5.mkh5.get_event_table`
     look up and tag single-trial event codes and event code sequences with
-  imported experimental variables in a data table format
+    imported experimental variables in a data table format.
+The

-  :ref:`yhdx`
-  broadcast information from the header to a column in the event data table

   :meth:`~mkpy.mkh5.mkh5.set_epochs`
     write the single-trial tagged EEG epoch lookup table to the ``mkh5`` file